-MYTHOLOGY, LEGENDS, AND FOLKLORE A (Fall) Semester (5 credits)
+MYTHOLOGY, LEGENDS, AND FOLKLORE A

+(Fall) Semester (5 credits)

 This course is an overview of myths, legends, and folklore from around the world.
 Students will gain exposure to legendary figures, creatures, and quests that have dominated our imaginations since before humans began writing.
 Students will also consider cross-cultural connections to analyze how humans have used legendary figures as tools in telling stories about the human experience.
-The purpose of this course is to understand man's beliefs, truths, and learning from cultures around the world.
-The course will analyze myths, legends, and folklore to discover the natural phenomena they explain, the history they teach, and the values they reflect.
-This first semester course will focus on Roman and Greek Mythology.
-Students will be introduced to classical mythology, legendary heroes and creatures, will read tales of Greek Gods and Heroes, stories of love and adventure, courage, and great deeds.
-Students will also read a contemporary fantasy-adventure novel based on Greek mythology.
+This course will focus on Roman and Greek Mythology.
+Students will be able to recognize the chief Olympian gods and goddesses and their functions, will read about the great adventures, great heroes, the Trojan War, the adventures of Odysseus, will study the great families of mythology.
+Students will also analyze the reasons and needs for mythological monsters, recognize mythological allusions in poetry, fiction and non-fiction books, and everyday conversations.
+Students will be introduced to classical mythology, legendary heroes and creatures, and will read tales of Greek Gods and Heroes, stories of love and adventure, courage and great deeds.

-MYTHOLOGY, LEGENDS, AND FOLKLORE B 721023
+MYTHOLOGY, LEGENDS, AND FOLKLORE B

 (Spring) Semester (5 credits)

-[9 / 10 / 11 / 12] UC / CSU (g)

-This course is an overview of myths, legends, and folklore from around the world.
-Students will gain exposure to legendary figures, creatures, and quests that have dominated our imaginations since before humans began writing.
-Students will also consider cross-cultural connections to analyze how humans have used legendary figures as tools in telling stories about the human experience.
-The purpose of this course is to understand man's beliefs, truths, and learning from cultures around the world.
-The course will analyze myths, legends, and folklore to discover the natural phenomena they explain, the history they teach, and the values they reflect.
-This second semester course will focus on Native American legends, World Folklore, Folklore by Tropes to explore the human fears, desires, and behaviors, the fairy tale tradition from around the world, and modern folklore that will explore stories of new and renewed fears and desires.
-Students will also read stories based on folktales or legends.
+This course is an overview of legends and folklore from around the world.
+The purpose of this course is to understand people's beliefs, truths, and learning from cultures around the world.
+This course will analyze myths, legends, and folklore to discover natural phenomena they explain, the history they teach, and the values they reflect.
+This course will focus on the Native American legends, world folklore, the fairytale tradition from around the world, folklore by genres and themes to explore the human fears, desires, and behaviors.
+Students will also consider cross-cultural connections to analyze how humans have used legendary figures and heroes as tools in telling stories about the human experience.